 - Are you a pre-certified contractor with our utility if they have this program?
 (PSE, SnoPUD, Seattle City Light, etc.)

-- What is the plan for getting the wiring from the roof to the breaker panel location?
+- What is the wiring plan for bringing electricity from the roof to the breaker panel location?
 Will it be in the attic or walls, or will it be externally mounted?

 - What percentage of energy usage will the solar installation offset?